-Chronology
+The Chronomètre à Résonance

-The Chronomètre à Résonance Celebration of the emblematic F.P.
-Journe Timekeeper with a new edition
+New edition of an emblematic Timekeeper

-2010 commemorates the 10-year Anniversary of the renowned Chronomètre à Resonance with its new edition now featuring a 24 hour indicator.
+First unveiled in 2000, the Chronomètre à Résonance represents one of the wildest challenge ever in the field of mechanical watches!
+This emblematic timepiece is a milestone in the constant research for precision of the master watch maker François-Paul Journe.

-This emblematic timepiece will act as a real milestone in the constant research for precision of the master watch maker François-Paul Journe.
-This unique watch represents one of the wildest challenges in the field of mechanical watches.
-Using the natural resonance phenomenon, this exceptional mechanism revolutionized the classic standards of watch-making by offering unequalled precision for a wristwatch.
+Using the natural resonance phenomenon, this exceptional mechanism revolutionized the classic standards of watchmaking by offering unequalled precision for a wristwatch.

 In 2004, F.P.
-Journe introduced a second version of the Chronomètre à Résonance with the introduction of the first movement ever made in 18K rose gold, a specification that, from then on, applied to all the precision chronometers of the brand.
+Journe introduced a second version of the Chronomètre à Résonance with the introduction of the first movement ever made in 18K rose Gold, a specification that, from then on, applied to all the precision chronometers of the brand.

-2010 - F.P.
-Journe offers a new face to the renowned Chronomètre a Résonance, acclaimed by collectors and professionals of the brand worldwide.
-In an ultimate quest for precision, the dial at 9 o'clock now offers a time indication of 24 hours, defining precisely the hours of day and those of night.
+In 2010, commemorating the 10-year anniversary of the renowned Chronomètre à Résonance, F.P.
+Journe offers it a new face.
+In an ultimate quest for precision, the dial at 9 o'clock proposes a time indication of 24 hours, defining precisely the hours of day and those of night.
 The dial at 3 o'clock in silver guilloche indicates the local time but can also be used for the same time zone.